Direct Access Scheme Instructor

 Your Route to Qualification

-- Direct Access Scheme Instructor Course.
+- Direct Access Scheme Instructor Course

-- Pass the half day assessment at the DVSA Training Academy
+- Pass the half day DVSA assessment

 - Introduction to the motorcycle.
 Explain the differences between smaller and larger machines